Mount Snow’s History

 In the five years since Mount Snow was purchased by Killington, skiers see improvement in almost every facet of the operation.
 Triple chairs are installed on the Main Face and North Face, boosting lift capacity by 58%.
 Snowmaking is added to almost 30 trails, increasing coverage from 7% to 52% of the mountain.
 By 1985, snowmaking will blanket 78% of the mountain.
 A new Summit Lodge is built in 1982, replacing the Lodge that was built right after the fire of 1969.

 April 28, 1986 – Mount Snow’s Boundaries Grow

 Once again Mount Snow grows, this time by acquiring neighboring Carinthia Ski Area with its 14 trails, 3 lifts and base lodge.
-Four short connecting trails join Mount Snow to Carinthia, and to skiers it seems like Carinthia was always part of Mount Snow.
+Four short connecting trails join Mount Snow to Carinthia, and to skiers it seems like Carinthia was always part of the Mount Snow trail system.

 October 1987 – Legendary Founder Walt Schoenknecht Passes Away

 At the age of 68, Mount Snow’s energetic founder, who is often compared to Walt Disney, passes away.
 Walt’s many accolades include the 1978 Sherman Adams Award, which is annually presented to an individual from the East who has significantly contributed to the ski industry.
 He was inducted into the National Ski Hall of Fame in 1987.